barrettclark/rubocop-github/STYLEGUIDE.md

 STATES = %w(draft open closed)
 ```

 * Prefer `%i` to the literal array syntax when you need an array of symbols (and you don't need to maintain Ruby 1.9 compatibility).
-Apply this rule only to arrays with two or more elements.

 ``` ruby
 # bad